Low frequency signal detection via correlated Ramsey measurements: Phase accumulation

-Let us begin by calculating the phase that a qubit superposition state accumulates when it is interacting with an external signal, and subject to either the Ramsey sequence or a generic dynamical decoupling sequence.
-Both sequences feature an initial $\pi/2$ pulse that creates the superposition state on the qubit, $\Psi(0) = (\ket{0} + \ket{1})/\sqrt{2}$, and a final $\pi/2$ pulse after the evolution time which rotates the evolved state onto the measurement basis.
+We provide a detailed account on how to calculate the phase that a qubit superposition state accumulates when it is interacting with an external signal, and subject to either the Ramsey sequence or a generic dynamical decoupling sequence.
+We consider that both sequences feature an initial $\pi/2$ pulse that creates the superposition state on the qubit, $\Psi(0) = (\ket{0} + \ket{1})/\sqrt{2}$, and a final $\pi/2$ pulse after the evolution time which rotates the evolved state onto the measurement basis.
 Throughout, we consider that the pulses intended to control the qubit have negligible duration (impulsive limit), and that their amplitude is much smaller than the qubit energy gap.